nathanaelnsmith/2a-tinySlider/README.md

 ## Description

-The slider is a minimalistic approach to jQuery image sliding.
+This slider is a minimalistic approach to jQuery image sliding.
 Instead of generating a bunch of code and forcing the developer to override it with styles, it simply adds the sliding functionality and relies on the developer to write the proper styling.
-The only markup generated is the numbered page numbers, which can easily be styled however you like.
+The only markup generated is the numbered pagination, which can easily be styled however you like.
+The minified script is only 2kb.

 ## Usage